 I became a professional speaker at the humble age of 27 (and a full-time speaker at 32).
 Now, 25 years later I have seen it all: From speaking to crowds of thousands to my smallest speaking gig of three (3!) people.
 From full-day workshops to a (fully paid) 4 minutes speaking gig in Abu Dhabi.

 I have had a YouTube video with one of my speeches gaining 500,000 views, been awarded “Speaker of the Year” and been named “one of the ten best speakers of all time in Sweden” as well as being one of just 13 people globally to be awarded “The International Ambassadors Award” by The Global Speakers Federation.

 On the other hand, I have also experienced the sounds of crickets when posting a YouTube video that I was sure would go viral, been in meetings where no-one knew who I was and been rejected for speeches I was confident that I would get.

 There have been numerous standing ovations, and the occasional heckler to deal with.
 I have spoken on a train, on a boat, in a tent on a beach, at five start hotels and on factory floors.
 Kings and prime ministers as well as school children and senior citizens have been in the audience and I have shared the stage with some of the biggest names in speaking, including Richard Branson, Seth Godin and Marcus Buckingham.
-All in all, more than 2000 speeches in 70 countries on 6 continents.
+All in all, more than 2000 speeches in over 75 countries on 6 continents.

 As a keynote speaker, I have had the privilege to work with some of the largest, and most respected, companies in the world.
 From global, top management conferences to client events, and internal conferences.
 From industry associations, NGO’s, governments, small companies and big ones.
 I have worked with clients in virtually all industries, from aluminium and beer, to accounting and real-estate.